Alex Rif: The Cultural Brigade

 "Israeli Novy God" a project focused on explaining the purpose of the Russian celebration of New Year's to Hebrew speakers.
 The project turned the holiday into an Israeli festival, breaking stereotypes about its connection to the Christian “Silvester” and encouraging Russian-speakers to host their Israeli born friends.

 "Operation Veteran" a project which sought public recognition of WW2 stories of Russian Jewish veterans through public campaign and meetings with veterans.
 The project led to the acknowledgment of May 9 as an official national day of commemoration by the Israeli Parliament in 2017.

 "Immigration Poetry" and "Tusovka" which allow poets and artists from the former Soviet Union to share their experiences of immigration and express their Russian-Israeli identity through the art.

-“Soviet City Themed Festivals”, Israeli artwork inspired by Jewish-Soviet history from Odessa and Saint-Petersburg inside of Israeli large museums and cultural institutions such as: Eretz Israel Museum Tel-Aviv, Beit Hatfutsot and more.
+“Soviet City Themed Festivals”, Israeli artwork inspired by Jewish-Soviet history from Odesa and Saint-Petersburg inside of Israeli large museums and cultural institutions such as: Eretz Israel Museum Tel-Aviv, Beit Hatfutsot and more.

 “Circumcision Stories” a project in which Israeli men revealing their stories of going through circumcision as adults.

 “Evidence Season” a project which gives a voice to the injustice of 350K Russian-speakers who cannot get married in Israel for religious reasons.